 Most photo services send the large format prints rolled in a tube, which means they arrive with curled-up edges.
 I don't love that, but it's not the end of the world as they do settle down.

-Is there a photo printing service that doesn't put their logo on the back of their cards?
-I haven't found one yet, but at least Snapfish's is among the smaller-sized logos.
+Many photo printing services do put their logo on the back of the cards, at least Snapfish's is among the smaller-sized logos.
 Also, the spacing of the letters on the front of the card is odd, but I probably could have fixed that if I'd noticed it while editing.
 I'm not sure why the default would be the weird spacing, though.

 Snapfish's quality is great, prices are reasonable, and the website is easy to use.
 The selection of photo prints and gifts that Snapfish offers is enormous.
 I make a lot of photo books and their platform to make books is nicely done.
-The free, unlimited storage is a nice touch, as is the Snapfish app that lets you get 100 prints for free every month (though you do pay tax and shipping.)
-The packaging was sufficient to prevent damage, though you will get your posters rolled in a tube.
-While the photo card was beautifully printed on both sides, it does have a Snapfish logo on the back.
+The free, unlimited storage is a nice touch.
+The Snapfish app that lets you get 100 prints for free every month (though you do pay tax and shipping.)
+In fact the app is one of the best photo book apps, which is quite convenient for making photo books on the go.
+Snapfish's packaging was sufficient to prevent damage, though you will get your posters rolled in a tube.
+While the photo cards have a Snapfish logo on the back, I still rank it among the best photo cards.
 These are tiny complaints in the scheme of things.
 Snapfish is an online photo service I can unreservedly recommend to anyone.